S3-working-group/s3-practical-guide/S3-practical-guide.md

 ![right,fit](img/collaboration-values/artful-participation.png)

-An **individual commitment** to developing helpful interactions and effective collaboration:
+**Commit to doing your best to act and interact in ways that enable effective collaboration.**

+_Artful Participation_ is an **individual commitment** to:

 -   actively **consider and follow-up on all agreements** made, in the best way possible, given the circumstances
 -   **develop awareness and understanding** of individual and collective needs
--   **grow the necessary skills** to do so
+-   **grow the necessary skills**
--   **support others** in doing the same
+-   **support others** to participate artfully
--   bring impediments to the attention of others if necessary
+-   bring impediments and improvement suggestions to the attention of others if necessary

 Participating artfully may include interrupting, objecting or breaking  agreements.